jonatas/postgresql-performance-for-rubyists/examples/03_queries/README.md

    ```

 ### Common Performance Patterns

+While the query plan is a good way to understand the query execution, it's not the only thing to consider.
+There are some common performance patterns that can help you to understand the query execution.

 1. **Sequential vs Index Scan**
    - Small tables (< 1000 rows): Sequential Scan is often faster